Get your home in shape for hurricane season

 Beware of contractors who try to sell DIY products, warns Leslie Chapman-Henderson, president and chief executive of FLASH.
 "Those are products that are cheap and can't get product approval," she says.

-Some coverings are permanent attachments to the building, such as accordion shutters.
-They rest folded and highly visible on either side of your windows.
+Some coverings are permanent attachments to your home, such as accordion shutters and "clamshell" awnings.
+Accordion shutters rest folded and highly visible on both sides of your windows, while single-piece clamshell awnings fold down over your windows from above.

-Panels sit in tracks at the top and bottom of openings, but only the tracks are permanently attached to the building.
+Removable hurricane panels sit in tracks at the top and bottom of window and door openings; only the tracks are permanently attached to the building.

-Also, ask your local building department what's required of coverings in your state or region, Chapman-Henderson says.
-Building codes in Florida, for example, require that hurricane products be able to withstand certain levels of impact by windborne debris, adds Mitrani.
-So those products have to undergo impact tests to earn approval.
+Also, ask your local building department what's required of coverings in your state or region.
+Mirtrani says building codes in Florida, for example, require that hurricane products be able to withstand certain levels of impact by wind-borne debris.
+That means those products have to undergo impact tests to earn approval.

-Once your new coverings are installed, do a trial run, says Tim Reinhold, IBHS chief engineer and senior vice president of research.
+Once your new coverings are installed, take them for a trial run, suggests Tim Reinhold, IBHS chief engineer and senior vice president of research.

 "Make sure you have all the parts and everything is sized and fits properly," he says.